Kermit Alexander: Personal life

 During the off season of his playing career, Alexander served as a probation officer in San Francisco.

 On August 31, 1984, Alexander's mother, sister and two nephews, ages 8 and 13, were murdered in South Central Los Angeles during a home invasion by members of the Rollin 60's Neighborhood Crips, whose intended victims lived two doors away.
 After the murders, Alexander fell into decades of despair, breaking up his marriage and family.
-The teen convicted of killing his family was Tiequon Cox, whom Alexander had watched playing Pop Warner football as an eight year old.
+The teen convicted of killing his family was Tiequon Cox, whom Alexander had watched playing Pop Warner football when Cox was eight years old.
 Cox's temper was so out of control that Alexander said publicly during the child's game that someone needed to intervene in his life, but by junior high school Cox was in a gang.

 Alexander later married Tami Alexander, who did charity work, including traveling to the Mission of Home orphanage in Haiti.
 On a trip with her to Haiti, they decided to adopt a young boy, Clifton.
 The Alexanders were initially planning on adopting one child, but after meeting the child's four siblings, they ended up adopting all five.
 In reflecting on whether to adopt all five children, Alexander thought of his own mother raising 11 children, and how she often said, "'There's nothing worse than an empty house.'"
 During the adoption process the five children remained in Haiti, and survived hurricanes and an earthquake in 2010, and now live with the Alexanders in the U.S.

 Alexander has co-written a book with two criminal justice professors about his upbringing, the tragic death of his mother, sister and nephews, the adoption of the five children, and his journey from despair to a renewed hope and sense of purpose, The Valley of the Shadow of Death: A Tale of Tragedy and Redemption.
 Alexander's life story was featured on the ESPN program, Outside the Lines.

 In 2014, Alexander filed a lawsuit against the California Department of Corrections and Rehabilitation (CDCR) to have Cox, who had been sentenced to death in 1986 but remained incarcerated on death row, executed.
 The CDCR reached a settlement in June 2015 by issuing new rules regarding lethal injection.